NGWPC/nextgen-support-scripts/nwm.v4.0.0/README.md

 This setup is intended for the operational testbed and requires Docker, ecFlow, and the [NWM runtime environment](https://github.com/NGWPC/nwm-rte).
 From the `development` branch of this repository:

+The data assimilation pre-processing workflows need FTP login credentials for the RFC reservoir forecasts and an API Key for downloading observed streamflow from the USGS Water Data server.
+The FTP credentials and API Key should be saved in a text file named `.env` in the same directory as the installation script, `nwm.v4.0.0/install_testbed.sh`, before the starting the installation procedures.

 First build the EcFlow server docker image,

 ```bash